RxnWeaver/RxnWeaver/doc/coding-conventions.md

 can use common abbreviations, avoid less known ones.
 However, avoid needlessly long and overly descriptive names.

+### Local Variables

+Do *not* use the `var` form for local variables; use `:=`, and let Go do the type inference.

 ## Functions and Methods

+Use top-level functions where they are the best fit.
+Do not create `struct`s only to convert such functions into methods.

 Top-level functions and methods follow the same set of conventions.
 Both exported and unexported functions and methods follow the same set